 Neither party wants the entire agreement undermined by a change in the law of which one or the other party was not made aware.
 This softens the blow of such a situation.

 No waiver of any term or condition or breach of this Agreement will be binding on either party unless agreed to in writing by the waiving party.
 The failure of either party to enforce the provisions of the Agreement will not affect the validity of either party’s right to enforce each and every provision at any and all times thereafter.

 For example, if the Landlord excuses a late rent payment one month, that does not mean that Landlord is obligated to accept a late payment the next month.

-This Agreement, including all attachments (if any), constitutes the entire agreement between the parties supersedes all previous negotiations, agreements and commitments whether written or oral with respect to this tenancy.
-Any modification of this Agreement shall be in writing and shall be signed by each party.
-There are no understandings, representations or warranties except as herein expressly set forth and no rights are granted except as expressly set forth herein.
+This Agreement, including all attachments (if any), constitutes the entire Agreement between the Parties, and supersedes all previous negotiations, agreements, and commitments, whether written or oral, with respect to this tenancy.
+Any modification of this Agreement shall be in writing and shall be signed by each Party.
+There are no understandings, representations or warranties except as expressly set forth herein, and no rights are granted except as expressly set forth herein.

 Executed by the Parties on the dates indicated below.